 Kingoroot is the most popular one click root application for windows available so far.
 Do you want to know How to Replace Kinguser with SuperSU?
 In this guide, you will learn all about how to remove/replace Kingroot/Kinguser with SuperSU/Superuser app in any Android phone.
 Here we have managed to share the best way to replace the Kinguser app in your Android device with SuperSU (which is used by most people for managing root permissions).
 Replace Kinguser with SuperSu.

-Many people doesn’t likes Kingroot because it’s a kind of unknown app so nobody trust on it.
+Many people don’t like Kingroot because it’s a kind of unknown app so nobody trust on it.
 And it’s the main reason behind replacing Kinguser with Superuser.
 No one wants to give permissions to any unknown app to access their device root access.
-We shared an awesome Android tutorial to install same app two times on Android.
-By this guide you can run different accounts of same app like Dual WhatsApp, etc.
+We shared an awesome Android tutorial to install the same app two times on Android.
+By this guide, you can run different accounts of the same app like Dual WhatsApp, etc.

 How To Replace Kinguser With SuperSU:

-We are sharing a simple full step by step guide to replace Kingroot with SuperSU in any Android.
-There are three method which I am going to show to for replacing Kingroot with Superuser on Android device.
+We are sharing a simple full step by step guide to replacing Kingroot with SuperSU in any Android.
+There are three methods which I am going to show to for replacing Kingroot with Superuser on Android device.